 Corporate Financial Education Leadership

-This Award aims to recognize collective efforts of commercial firms and non-profit entities have made to improve financial literacy in Hong Kong.
+This Award aims to recognize collective efforts that commercial firms and non-profit entities have made to improve financial literacy in Hong Kong.

-AwardGoldSilverBronzeBest Corporate Financial Education Leadership of the YearFor the commercial firm that has achieved the most criteria.Certificate of AchievementRecognizes organizations that have made contribution that do not fall into the below criteria.Commercial FirmsAchieving 4 criteria or moreAchieving 3 criteriaAchieving 2 criteriaNon-Profit EntitiesAchieving 3 criteria or moreAchieving 2 criteriaAchieving 1 criteria
+AwardGoldSilverBronzeBest Corporate Financial Education Leadership of the YearFor the commercial firm that has achieved the most criteria.Commercial FirmsAchieving 4 criteria or moreAchieving 3 criteriaAchieving 2 criteriaNon-Profit EntitiesAchieving 3 criteria or moreAchieving 2 criteriaAchieving 1 criteria

 Digital/Virtual: Websites, apps, videos, social media platforms, online tutorials or hotlines that are available to consumers with free and impartial sources of information, tools and resources.
 Consumers are able to navigate the financial landscape and access the information they need